-8 In viewer 1's toolbar, click the Color controls button to view the alpha channel.
+7 In viewer 1's toolbar, click the Color controls button and select the alpha channel (or click in the viewer and press the A key).

 The viewer displays a grayscale image that represents the transparency based on the luma key.
 Areas that are pure white will be transparent, and areas of pure black will be opaque.
 Areas of semitransparency will be some shade of gray.